Nonnie2022/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that copies all the HTML files
+script to move files beginning with uppercase